 \section{Related Works}

-\textbf{General VLMs and Medical VLMs.} VLMs have significantly advanced multimodal understanding by aligning visual and textual representations through large-scale pretraining.
-General-purpose VLMs, such as CLIP~\cite{radford2021learning} and BLIP-2~\cite{li2023blip}, excel in natural image-text tasks but encounter challenges when applied to domain-specific medical reasoning.
-Recent efforts have sought to adapt these models to medical imaging through SFT on domain-specific datasets.
-For instance, LLaVA~\cite{liu2023visual} introduces instruction tuning for general-purpose vision-language tasks, achieving strong performance on natural image benchmarks.
-Building on this, LLaVA-Med~\cite{li2023llava} fine-tunes LLaVA using radiology reports, demonstrating improved performance on medical VQA tasks.
-Similarly, Med-Flamingo~\cite{moor2023med} extends Flamingo by incorporating domain-specific pretraining for medical VQA.
-However, these SFT-based approaches often suffer from overfitting to narrow medical corpora, limiting their generalizability across diverse imaging modalities and medical tasks.
-Our work addresses this gap by introducing RL for generalization, enabling robust performance without modality-specific retraining.
+\textbf{General VLMs and Medical VLMs.} General-purpose VLMs such as CLIP~\cite{radford2021learning} and BLIP-2~\cite{li2023blip} have advanced natural image-text understanding via large-scale pretraining, but struggle with domain-specific tasks like medical reasoning.
+Recent efforts adapt VLMs through supervised fine-tuning (SFT) on medical datasets, as seen in LLaVA-Med~\cite{li2023llava} and Med-Flamingo~\cite{moor2023med}.
+While effective in-domain, these models often overfit to narrow corpora and lack generalization across modalities or task types.
+Our work addresses this limitation by introducing RL for scalable, modality-agnostic adaptation.